Edgar G. Ulmer

-Career
+Biography

-Ulmer was born in Olomouc, in what is now the Czech Republic.
+Ulmer was born in Olomouc, Moravia, Austria-Hungary (now the Czech Republic).
+His family were Moravian Jews.
 As a young man he lived in Vienna, where he worked as a stage actor and set designer while studying architecture and philosophy.
 He did set design for Max Reinhardt's theater, served his apprenticeship with F. W. Murnau, and worked with directors including Robert Siodmak, Billy Wilder, Fred Zinnemann and cinematographer Eugen Schüfftan, inventor of the Schüfftan process.
 He also claimed to have worked on Der Golem (1920), Metropolis (1927), and M (1931), but there is no evidence to support this.
 Ulmer came to Hollywood with Murnau in 1926 to assist with the art direction on Sunrise: A Song of Two Humans (1927).
 In an interview with Peter Bogdanovich, he also recalled making two-reel westerns in Hollywood around this time.